 Hormonal changes during pregnancy can cause patchy regions of dark skin pigmentation (melasma).
-Other skin variations associated with pregnancy include linea nigra (a darkened vertical line that runs down the abdomen) and striae (also known as stretch marks), which are indented streaks that appear on the abdomen and breasts during pregnancy - linea nigra and striae are normal findings that are part of pregancy.
-Some of these variations resolve after pregnancy (e.g., linea nigra) or lighten in colour (e.g., striae) and are not of concern.
+Other skin variations associated with pregnancy include linea nigra (a darkened vertical line that runs down the abdomen) and striae (also known as stretch marks), which are indented streaks that appear on the abdomen and breasts during pregnancy.
+Some of these variations resolve after pregnancy (e.g., linea nigra) or lighten in colour (e.g., striae).